ferrance/open-scales-project/civivi-elementum/readme.md

 out of metal and drill and tap the two holes for the clip.
 The clip screws are M2.5.
 This means use of a 2.05mm drill.

 Will a 2.0mm hole work?
-It works just fine.

-Make holes
- deeper in copper based on how my probe is working.
-1.5mm for the insets and 2.5 for the thru holes.

-No problems with .1mm doc, 10mm/s, 9krpm on the 2mm 3-flute.
+I expect so.

+The non-lock side has a tiny notch to retain the pivot in place.
+It is about 2mm wide.